IMDb RATING

 Did you know

 - TriviaSpecial permission had to be granted from the Hays Office in order to retain the famous miscegenation (interracial marriage) sequence in the movie.
-Miscegenation was banned as a film subject and the scene had been excluded from the 1929 film version.
+Miscegenation was banned as a film subject, and had been excluded from Show Boat (1929).

 - ConnectionsFeatured in The All Talking, All Singing, All Dancing Show (1973)